 We deal with the issue of sexual assault and making public infrastructure and public

-transport safer for women in Argentina, Cameroon, India, Malaysia, Nepal, Nigeria and
+transport safer for women in Argentina, and also Cameroon, India, Malaysia, Nepal, Nigeria, and

 also South Africa.
 Our HQ is in India, with a presence in Mumbai, Delhi, Patna, Ahmedabad, and Pune.

 With COVID-19, there has been a rise in domestic violence.
 Help also us by donating to support our work.

 All views and opinions expressed in this article are the author’s own and are not endorsed by or reflective of Now Entertainment.
 As a reader-supported publication, we may receive compensation for the products and services mentioned in this story.
 Learn more about how we make money and our editorial policies.